fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/awards/award_id.md

                     "purchase_card_as_payment_method": null,
                     "purchase_card_as_payment_method_description": null,
                     "consolidated_contract_description": "NO",
-                    "type_of_contract_pricing_description": "ORDER DEPENDENT (IDV ALLOWS PRICING ARRANGEMENT TO BE DETERMINED SEPARATELY FOR EACH ORDER)", "national_interest_action_description": "NONE"
+                    "type_of_contract_pricing_description": "ORDER DEPENDENT (IDV ALLOWS PRICING ARRANGEMENT TO BE DETERMINED SEPARATELY FOR EACH ORDER)"
                 },
                 "funding_agency": {
                     "id": 1196,